encode_field_values() can replace column values based on codedValue

 Optional character vector with names of fields to replace.
 Fields that do not have coded value domains are ignored.
 Defaults to

-to replace or label all fields with coded value domains.- codes
+NULLto replace or label all fields with coded value domains.- codes

 Use of field alias values.
 Defaults to

-: coded values replace existing column values.
-Users are warned if the selected fields contain any non-coded values and these values are replaced withNA
+"replace".
+There are three options:"replace": coded values replace existing column values.
+Users are warned if the selected fields contain any non-coded values and these values are replaced withNA."replace-valid": coded values replace existing valid column values.
+Any non-coded values remaing in place and are coerced to character."label": coded values are applied as value labels via a"label"attribute.

 - call